axioned/handbook/src/content/docs/Processes/Testing/web-accessibility.md

 id: accessibility
 title: Web Accessibility
 description: Guide to web accessibility testing compliance.
-tags: [Accessibility, WCAG, ARIA, Contrast, Maintenance, Go-live]
+tags:
+  [
+    Accessibility,
+    WCAG,
+    ARIA,
+    Contrast,
+    Maintenance,
+    Go-live,
+  ]
 ---

 Web accessibility ensures that websites, applications, and digital content are usable by everyone, including individuals with disabilities.
 At Axioned, we are committed to creating accessible digital experiences that comply with best practices and legal standards such as the Web Content Accessibility Guidelines (WCAG).

 We recommend you read the [four pillars of accessibility](https://www.w3.org/WAI/WCAG22/Understanding/intro#understanding-the-four-principles-of-accessibility)  — Perceivable, Operable, Understandable, and Robust — to get a better understanding of the topic.
 Check out the [Resources](#resources) section below for more information.

 ## Why Accessibility Matters